compucogsci/compucogsci.github.io/.github/README.md

 - Fetches unique email addresses from the Google Sheet for that meeting date
 - Looks up attendee names using the Stanford Account API
 - Creates a properly formatted list of attendees with Oxford comma
-- Either:
-  1. Creates a draft email in your Microsoft Exchange account
-  2. Sends you an email with the business purpose template
+- Sends you an email with the business purpose template

 **Required Secrets:**
 - `GOOGLE_SHEETS_CREDENTIALS`: JSON string of service account credentials
 - `SHEET_ID`: ID of your Google Sheet containing RSVPs
-- `EMAIL_USER`: Email address for sending notifications
+- `GMAIL_USER`: Gmail address to send from
-- `EMAIL_PASSWORD`: App password for email account
+- `GMAIL_APP_PASSWORD`: App password for Gmail
-- `NOTIFICATION_EMAIL`: Email to receive the business purpose draft
+- `NOTIFICATION_EMAIL`: Email to receive the business purpose email (optional, defaults to GMAIL_USER)
 - `STANFORD_API_KEY`: API key for Stanford Account API
 - `STANFORD_API_SECRET`: Secret for Stanford Account API
-- `MS_TENANT_ID`: Microsoft tenant ID (for draft creation, optional)
-- `MS_CLIENT_ID`: Microsoft app client ID (for draft creation, optional)
-- `MS_CLIENT_SECRET`: Microsoft app client secret (for draft creation, optional)
-- `SLACK_WEBHOOK_URL`: Webhook for optional Slack notifications (optional)

 **Files:**
 - `.github/scripts/business_purpose.js`: Script for generating the business purpose emails